 From business owners building a lasting brand, to Discord gaming gurus and people who want to monetize their YouTube channel with merch sales, cool logos make you stand out from the online noise.
 It’s no exaggeration to say they’re a must-have in the modern world, when it comes to creating a strong and memorable impression.

-In What You Need to Know About Logos in 2020 we explained all the benefits that logos bring, why almost everyone needs an awesome logo, and what the key graphic design tips are for modern appeal.
+In What You Need to Know About Logos in 2022 we explained all the benefits that logos bring, why almost everyone needs a cool logo, and what the key graphic design tips are for modern appeal.

 With this article, we’ll explore some of the world’s most iconic logos.
 What gives us immediate positive associations when we see them?
 We’ll also throw in some hot 2020 logo examples to add to your inspiration.